 Azithromycin medication is typically incorporated into branded versions of the antibiotic as azithromycin 250 mg and azithromycin 500 mg.
 Two azithromycin 250 mg are considered to be bioequivalent to azithromycin 500 mg and no dosage adjustments are generally made based on gender.
 The terminal elimination half-life of azithromycin after an azithromycin 500 mg dose is approximately 68 hours.
 Azithromycin's antimicrobial properties are thought to be related to the pH.
 Azithromycin differs in structure from amoxicillin and is used to treat a different range of infections.

 Azithromycin prescription medication, in its branded form, is also available in a convenient blister pack known as a Z-Pak.
 On a per pill basis, azithromycin is moderately affordable at under $1 per pill.
 Because azithromycin regimens are generally short, the overall cost for an azithromycin prescription is relatively affordable.
 Azithromycin coupons may also be available at times to reduce the cost of the medication even more.
 Some insurance plans may also cover costs associated with azithromycin medication when buying azithromycin tablets at the pharmacy.

 Can I Buy Azithromycin Online?

 Azithromycin is a prescription medication and one cannot simply buy azithromycin online.
-As a result, one cannot get azithromycin OTC at pharmacies in the United States either.
+As a result, one cannot get azithromycin OTC (over the counter) at pharmacies in the United States either.
 Instead, one must first get a prescription azithromycin from a licensed medical provider before being able to obtain the medication from a pharmacy.
 Push Health can connect people who need an azithromycin prescription with licensed providers who can prescribe azithromycin tablets, including azithromycin 500 mg and azithromycin 250 mg medication, when appropriate to do so.